 At the ripe age of one week when he arrived, Dylan seemed so frightened and alone, volunteer Dawn Ladd camped out overnight in the pen with him.
 Now accustomed to his new home, Dylan could not be more of a trouble-maker!
 He follows us around into the house and fearlessly sniffs at animals 10 times his weight.
 He’s also a great ambassador for the millions of male dairy calves who are not so lucky.

 In August 2006 he celebrated his first birthday (see photos at bottom) about 800 pounds heavier.
-As an adult he might reach 3000 pounds, all from eating nothing but grass & hay!
+As an adult, he is now close to 2000 pounds, all from eating nothing but grass & hay!
 That should give meat-eaters who claim they can’t get enough protein from vegetables something to think about!
 Next 5 photos by Derek Goodwin.

 For Dylan’s first birthday animal caregiver Robin Henderson made a “cake” — fruit in a bread shell with a carrot candle.